SiisOfficial/turkish-suffixes/README.md

 # turkish-suffixes
 _**A PHP Class for proper noun suffixes in Turkish Language.**_

-This project is ~5 years old.
-I wrote all the functions and variables in Turkish back then.
-We'll update the project for a better readability.

 Because of the PHP's UTF-8 case-insensitive bug, this Class may not be work correctly for uppercase names.
 We'll update it later.

 Should work with PHP >=4.0.6, but we recommend PHP >=5